supertree-toolkit/stk/doc/tutorial.rst

 create matrix
 -------------

-Well done -- you have a dataset ready for supertree analysis.
+You now have a dataset ready for creating a supertree.
 The final step is to create a matrix.
-This is very simple and the create matrix function is used.
-Simple tell the STK where to save and the format (Nexus for PAUP, Hennig for TNT) and your matrix will be create.

 Open :file:`Anomura_final.phyml` and use :menuselection:`STK Functions --> Create matrix` and fill in the GUI to create